pdohara/gitinit/contents/pages/fixing-mistakes.md

 	[merge]
 	        tool = vimdiff

   This may be an easier way to edit your alias list.
 You can build an alias of any command.
 For instance some people prefer to type `co` rather than `checkout`.
 The thing to remember is that you are entering the command line after git.
-Some operatings systems also allow you to create an alias for commands.
+Some operating systems also allow you to create an alias for commands.
 This is a case of doing what makes the most sense for your environment.

 ## Fixing Mistakes